Home › Energy and the Environment › Ways to Save › Keep Good Energy in the Room › Tips and Educational Resources › Energy Saving Tips › Heating

 Everyday Tips

-• Check your thermostat setting.
-We recommend 68 degrees when you are home and 58 degrees when you go to sleep or leave the house.
-But remember that thermostats are not always accurate.
-Comfort and health should be your guides.
-For each degree you turn down the thermostat in the winter, you’ll save approximately 3 to 5% on your heating costs.
-It is important to note that heat pumps operate better in a smaller temperature range, so if you have a heat pump, you should try to keep a steady temperature setting.
+- Check your thermostat setting.
+To help save energy, we recommend 68 degrees when you are home and 58 degrees when you go to sleep or leave the house.
+Comfort and health should be included in your guide to setting the best temperature for you.
+For each degree you turn down the thermostat in the winter, you can save approximately 1 to 3% on heating costs.
+It is important to note that air source heat pumps operate better at a stable temperature setting.
+If you have an air source heat pump, you should try to keep a steady temperature setting.
+If you wish to program a setback schedule, limit it to two to three degrees.

 Maintenance

-• Inspect your duct system for air leaks.
-Duct system joints can come loose, causing you to lose warm air into your attic or crawl space.
+- Duct system joints can come loose, causing you to lose warm air into your attic or crawl space or draw hot air into the ducts during the summer.
 Call a professional to help inspect and repair your system.
-Note: If you choose to fix duct leaks yourself, use duct mastic, not duct tape.
+Note: If you choose to fix duct leaks yourself, use duct mastic paste, never duct tape.

-• Inspect your home for air leaks.
-Consider caulking windows, adding weather stripping to doors and sealing other leaks in an effort to keep the heat inside your home.
+- Inspect your home for air leaks.
+Consider caulking windows, adding weather stripping to doors, and sealing other leaks in an effort to keep the heat inside your home in the winter and the heat out during the summer.

 Selecting/Installing

-• Install a programmable thermostat and set the temperature to match your schedule.
-Based on your preferences, the thermostat will automatically turn your heat down while you sleep or are away from home.
-If you have a heat pump or are installing a new one, be sure to purchase a thermostat specifically designed for heat pumps and adjust the setback temperatures to limit the use of the backup furnace.
+- Install a programmable thermostat and set the temperature to match your schedule.
+Based on your preferences, the thermostat can automatically turn your heat down while you sleep or are away from home.
+If you have a heat pump or are installing a new one, be sure to purchase a thermostat specifically designed for heat pumps.
+For air source heat pumps, limit setback temperatures two to three degrees to avoid the thermostat’s potential use of supplemental electric heat to quickly warm up the home.
+Electric supplemental heat is about twice as expensive compared to the heat pump’s heat.

-• Insulate ductwork if it runs through an unheated portion of your house (i.e. crawlspace, attic).
+- Insulate ductwork if it runs through an unconditioned portion of your house (i.e. crawlspace, attic).